MBelniak/USD-Inverted-Double-Pendulum/README.md

 ```
 python main.py
 ```
 for training with default parameters.
+Default algorithm is DDQN.

 ##### Available parameters:
-  `--algorithm {A3C,Q}`   Algorithm to use.
+  `--algorithm {A3C,DDQN}`   Algorithm to use.

   `--load_file LOAD_FILE` Custom filename from which to load models before rendering.<br>
   By default, trained models are saved to file `<algorithm>--<episodes>-<threads>-<discount>-<step_max>-<actor_lr>-<critic_lr>`<br>